MultiSafepay/docs/content/api/orders/create-redirect-order.md

 ----------------
 `gateway` | string | optional

-The gateway code for the payment method.
+The gateway identifier for the payment method.

-For the gateway codes, see [Payment method gateway codes](/developer/gateway-codes/).
+For a full list of gateway IDs, see [Payment method gateway IDs](/developer/gateway-ids/).

 To retrieve gateway IDs, see [Gateways](/api/#gateways).